 I’m going to post the link for the Red Wedding, but it doesn’t really matter.
 I could have picked Joffrey dying or the High Sparrow blowing up or any of the insane moments that this show thrives on year after year.

-Plot twists are supposed to be shocking, and this series not only sets things up, but it lets revenge and death feel so personal.
+They are supposed to be shocking, and this series not only set things up, but it lets revenge and death feel so personal.
 The reason we keep coming back to Game of Thrones is that it ALWAYS earns these twists.

-Well, besides the plot twist definition, I hope you take away that the best plot twists of all time are never random.
+Well, besides the definition, I hope you take away that the best twists of all time are never random.

 They have calculated choices made by writers in complete control of the story at hand.

 Practice and write as much as you can.
 Join our weekly writer's group and finish a feature in 10 weeks!